|Last Quarterly Update:||3/6/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-The global printing equipment industry generates annual revenue of about $20 billion and is expected to reach nearly $23 billion by 2017, according to consulting firm Smithers Pira.
+Annual revenue for the global printing equipment industry is expected to reach nearly $23 billion by 2017, according to consulting firm Smithers Pira.
 Top countries for printing machinery production include Germany, Japan, and the US.

-The US printing machinery and equipment manufacturing industry includes about 400 companies with combined annual revenue of about $2 billion.
-The industry is challenged by the continuing shift toward delivering information in electronic rather than printed form.
+The US printing machinery and equipment manufacturing industry includes about 330 companies with combined annual revenue of about $2 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options